 Grayland Beach State Park

-Distance from Seattle: On the Washington Coast, just past Aberdeen, about 2 hours and 40 minutes from Seattle.
+Distance from Seattle: On the Washington Coast, just past Aberdeen, about 2.75 hours from Seattle.

 Features: Grayland Beach State Park is in a fantastic location, right on the ocean for lots of beachcombing fun.
-The yurts all include bunk beds, plus a queen-sized futon, electricity and heat and can accommodate up to 5 people.
-Pets are allowed in yurts 25, 28 and 87 with a $15 (plus tax) pet fee per night.
+The yurts all include bunk beds that sleep three, plus a queen-sized futon, electricity, heat, an interior light and small end table and can accommodate up to five people.
+Outside you will find a picnic table, fire grill, electric outlet and a deck; bathrooms and showers are nearby.
+Pets are allowed in yurts 25, 28, 79 and 87 with a $15 (plus tax) pet fee per night.
+An adjacent RV pad with 30-amp electrical service/water may be rented at the park for an additional fee upon check in.

 Reservations: washington.goingtocamp.com/GraylandBeachStatePark?Map or 888-226-7688